 Empower and Educate

-Provide information to residents and their families about resident rights, nursing home compliance, how to select a nursing home, and and eligibility criteria.
+Provide information to residents and their families about resident rights, long-term care facility compliance, how to select a long-term care facility, and and eligibility criteria

 "If I can bring a smile to the face of a depressed resident, or hope to a person whose health issues are overwhelming, it is all worthwhile," said certified volunteer ombudsman Ben Duggar.